xingstar97/Harvard_CS109/cs109a_hw0_web.md

     Generate a list of observations with each observation being the outcome of flipping a coin `n` times and counting the number of heads
     Args:
-        n: number of coins flipped
+        n: the number of coins flipped
         size:  The number of observations

     Returns:
         A list of observations each one being the total number of heads out of n total coins flipped
     """
     observations = []
     for i in range(size):